carliane101/carliane101.github.io/content/reports.md

 ## Reports resulting from SeaJay Environmental project support

+[Glen Canyon Dam Adaptive Management Program - Minutes of the Working Group] (https://) (2025)

+[Glen Canyon Dam Adaptive Management Program - Minutes of the Technical Advisory Group] (https://) (2022)

+SeaJay Environmental provided note taking and other administrative support services to this Federal Advisory Committee formed by the Department of Interior's Bureau of Land Management.
+The purpose of the Glen Canyon Dam Adaptive Management Program was to...

+___

 [California Floating Offshore Wind Regional Ports Feasibility Analysis](https://www.boem.gov/sites/default/files/documents/regions/pacific-ocs-region/BOEM-2023-038.pdf#:~:text=The%20purpose%20of%20this%20report%20is%20to%20further,Ports%20Assessment%2C%20BOEM%202023-010%20%28Moffatt%20%26%20Nichol%202023%29) (2023)

 SeaJay's team provided support to Moffatt & Nichol, which involved evaluating permit feasibility and environmental risks that could affect costs related to possible upgrades at fifteen seaport sites in California for offshore wind.
 This resulted in a 2023 report to the Bureau of Ocean Energy Management.

 ___